-Expenditure variables on the 2021 dental file have been rounded to the nearest penny.
-Personlevel expenditure information to be released on the MEPS 2021 Full Year Consolidated File will be rounded to the nearest dollar.
-It should be noted that using the MEPS event files to create person-level totals will yield slightly different totals than those found on the full-year consolidated file.
+Expenditure variables on the 2021 home health event file have been rounded to the nearest penny.
+Person-level expenditure information to be released on the MEPS 2021 Full-Year Consolidated File will be rounded to the nearest dollar.
+It should be noted that using the 2021 MEPS event files to create person-level totals will yield slightly different totals than those on the consolidated file.
 These differences are due to rounding only.
 Moreover, in some instances, the number of persons having expenditures on the event files for a particular source of payment may differ from the number of persons with expenditures on the person-level expenditure file for that source of payment.
 This difference is also an artifact of rounding only.